 Ever feeling like you are stuck, hitting a bump in the road or hitting a dead end with your web-based business?

-In my coaching sessions, to help break through barriers, I often ask web-based businesswomen this simple question:
+In my business advisory sessions, to help break through barriers, I often ask web-based business women this simple question:

 What can you do for others?